 (Spoiler Alert: If you haven’t seen Girlboss yet on Netflix, I recommend that you stop reading this post and watch the show first.
 Yes, Girlboss was recently canceled after one season, but it’s still worth viewing.
 At this writing, the program is still streaming on Netflix).

-For those who haven’t seen Girlboss, here is a summary about the comedy program –
+For those who haven’t seen Girlboss, here is a summary of the comedy program –

 (In fact, the producers want to make it clear upfront with this disclaimer – “What follows is a loose retelling of true events… Real loose.”)

 The show depicts how Ms. Amoruso started her company Nasty Gal in 2006, which would become a California-based retailer specializing in young women’s fashion.
 She started her business while working as a security guard/host at San Francisco’s Academy of Art University.
 When not checking student IDs while sitting at the front desk, she worked on creating her company, which would eventually generate $23 million by 2011, according to Inc. Magazine

 (Nasty Gal was purchased by the Boohoo Group earlier this year for $20 million).